Celebrating the Ancestors of Latino Poetry in New York: A Conversation and Performance

 The work of New York poets José Martí, Salomón de la Selva, Julia de Burgos, Lourdes Casal, and Clemente Soto Vélez has shaped today’s thriving Latino Poetic tradition and our understanding of what it means to be American.
 These revolutionary voices represent a range of Latin American geographies and aesthetics, including themes of migration, anti-imperialism, latinidad, language and exile.
 Join us as we explore the lasting impact of their voices in a multi-dimensional program offered in celebration of the publication of the landmark anthology Latino Poetry: The Library of America Anthology.

 The event will feature a panel moderated by Latino Poetry contributor Edwin Torres with two scholars of Latino poetry in New York—Laura Lomas (Rutgers University-Newark) and Urayoán Noel (New York University).
-Torres will then lead an eight-person Poets Choir through an experimental performance of poems from the anthology in English and Spanish by all five of these poetic ancestors.
+Torres will then lead a Poets Choir through an experimental performance of poems from the anthology in English and Spanish by all five of these poetic ancestors.

 Participants: